 Run Firefox on a VPS Using X11 Forwarding via SSH

-When working with a VPS (Virtual Private Server), it may be necessary to run graphical applications like for example Firefox without installing an entire desktop environment.
-Fortunately, X11 forwarding via SSH allows you to run graphical applications on a remote server and display them on your local machine, without the overhead of a complete desktop environment.
+When using a Virtual Private Server (VPS), you may want to run graphical programs like Firefox without the need for a full desktop environment to be installed.
+X11 forwarding with SSH allows you to run graphical programs remotely and have them display locally, without the cost of a full desktop environment.

 Prerequisites

-- A client machine with SSH access and support for X11 forwarding (available on Linux, macOS, and Windows).
+Client machine with SSH support and X11 forwarding capabilities (Linux, macOS, or Windows).

-- Firefox installed on both the server and the client.
+Firefox installed on the server (you need to install Firefox on the VPS).

 What is X11 Forwarding?